Related Epidemics? Teen Mental Health Crisis & Neurodevelopmental Disorders. Part 1 of 2.

 However, other evidence indicates that some pharmaceutical products (in addition to vaccines) may be contributing to mental health problems.
 A Psychology Today report notes that “aggressive marketing by drug companies…has transformed mild depression and even sadness into a disease of ‘serotonin deficiency.’”
 At the same time, there has been growing awareness of “the potential for certain prescription medications to increase the risk of psychiatric symptoms and suicidality.”
 Classes of medications that come with black box warnings mandated by the U.S. Food and Drug Administration (FDA) include some of the very drugs used to address both psychiatric and neurological conditions, such as antidepressants and antiepileptics.
 In 2009, the FDA added warnings for the class of drugs known as leukotriene inhibitors (LTIs), which clinicians recommend for the control of allergies and asthma.
 Although sales of LTIs abruptly dropped as soon as the warnings appeared, the cautions did not manage to save an 18-year-old asthmatic who recently committed suicide after taking an LTI.

 The CDC tells us that “mental disorders among children are an important public health issue because of their prevalence, early onset, and impact on the child, family, and community.”
 When an adolescent is too incapacitated by a mental or neurological disorder to pursue his or her education or a career, the whole country loses.
 Young people’s brains and emotions get plenty of a workout just by engaging in the process of growing up.
 Piling on more brain-scrambling pharmaceutical products to treat conditions that are often iatrogenic to begin with is probably not what most teenagers need.

-In Part Two, World Mercury Project will look at some of the factors currently being offered as explanations for the epidemics of mental and neurological disorders in adolescents.
+In Part Two, Children’s Health Defense will look at some of the factors currently being offered as explanations for the epidemics of mental and neurological disorders in adolescents.